-I am purchasing my first flat in Pelsall with a loan from Birmingham Midshires.
-The developers refused to budge the amount so I negotiated 6k of additionals instead.
-The sale representative suggested that I not to tell my solicitor about the side-deal as it may jeopardize my loan with the lender.
-Do I keep my lawyer in the dark?.
+I am buying a new build house in Pelsall benefiting from help to buy.
+The developers refused to reduce the amount so I negotiated £7000 of additionals instead.
+The house builders rep told me not reveal to my solicitor about the side-deal as it would affect my loan with the lender.
+Should I keep quiet?.

 All lenders require a Disclosure of Incentives Form from the builder of any new build, converted or renovated property, It is available online from the Lenders’ Handbook page on the CML website.
 CML form is completed and handed to the lender's surveyor when the inspection is done.

 Lenders have different policies on incentives.
 Some accept none at all, cash or physical, while others will accept cash incentives up to 5%.

 Hard to understand why the representative of a builder would be suggesting you withold information from a solicitor when all this will be clearly visible on forms the builder has to supply to its solicitor, the buyer's solicitor and the surveyor.